 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 April and May are upon us, which means the birds are crooning a cheerful tune and the forecast promises more warm days than cold.
 Other parts of the world often refer to these months as “spring.”
-Here in Colorado, we call it “Mud Season.”
+Here in Colorado, we call it “mud season.”

-“It is the time of the year when melting snow and rainfall makes trails a particular mess,” says Phil Yates, spokesperson for City of Boulder Open Space and Mountain Parks.
+“It is the time of the year when melting snow and rainfall make trails a particular mess,” says Phil Yates, spokesperson for City of Boulder Open Space and Mountain Parks.
 “As the weather improves, we begin to see more visitation, but traffic along those muddy trails can cause pretty lasting damage to the trail surface.”

 So, when you go outside (as always), do so responsibly.
 Come spring, that means adhering to closures, of course, and also avoiding the muddiest trails, even if they remain open to the public.
 Head out in the morning, when the soil is often still hard, and choose paths at lower elevations where the snow has long since melted and the trails are dry.
 Always check trail conditions and closures, as well as the weather, before setting out.